ThaddeusWu/ScIsoX/README.md

 These comparative functions are designed for experimental designs with multiple conditions:

 - `plot_compare_tc_density_difference()` highlights regions in the complexity landscape where genes shift between conditions
-- `plot_compare_tc_difference_heatmap()` creates heatmaps for visualising multiple complexity metrics and their changes across different groups or conditions.
+- `plot_compare_tc_complexity_heatmap()` creates heatmaps for visualising multiple complexity metrics and their changes across different groups or conditions.

 Each function offers different ways to select genes of interest, including variance-based selection (genes with highest variation across conditions), magnitude-based selection (genes with largest absolute changes), or custom selection (specific genes of interest).